cmb69/video_xh/itube/README.md

-After the conversion is finished, you may want to manually inspect some of the created files (i.e. play or view them); if you're contempt with their quality, upload the whole folder to your webspace into the `userfiles/media` folder of CMSimple_XH.
+After the conversion is finished, you may want to manually inspect some of the created files (i.e. play or view them); if you're contempt with their quality, upload the whole folder (including the subfolders) to your webspace into the `userfiles/media` folder of CMSimple_XH.
 Then use Video_XH to show the video on your website.

 ### Input Videos